yamak/Heimdall/README.md

 When Heimdall runs, It looks at the Linux kernel's task_struct, mm_struct, and vm_area_struct in memory directly.
 ### task_struct
 Linux kernel creates an instance of task_struct for each task and every task in the system is linked to each other via a linked list.
 It can be walk through task_struct instances via 'tasks' attribute of task_struct.
 The first instance of task_struct is init_task that is created for 'swapper' process and its pid is 0.
 So init_task is the start point of Heimdall.
-If KASLR(Kernel Address Space Layout) is the disabled physical address of init_task is constant.
-If KASLR is enabled physical address of init_task changes after reboot.
-Because of this, the Heimdall client application finds the virtual address of init_task from the kernel symbol table and passes it to Heimdall.
+If KASLR(Kernel Address Space Layout) is the disabled, physical address of init_task is constant.
+If KASLR is enabled, physical address of init_task changes after reboot.
+Since init_task address can be manipulated by adversaries, Heimdall uses physical address of init_task as hard code. ** So, Heimdall isn't suitable for KASLR enabled systems. **
 ### mm_struct
 task_struct has mm attribute that is an instance of mm_struct. mm stores all virtual memory areas of a task and first-level page table address(pgd).
 When converting a virtual address of user space to a physical address, pgd becomes the start point of this process.